SOLAR LAMP CHALLENGE; KENYA

 DISTRIBUTION MODEL INNOVATION

-Only 16% of Kenyans have access to the electric grid while those living in rural households are faced with many challenges related to accessing electricity.
-Barriers affecting the increased uptake of solar lanterns within rural households are access to finance or affordability, awareness, and access to technical support services.
+Only 16% of Kenyans have access to the electric grid.
+Families living in rural households are faced with many challenges in accessing electricity.
+These families also face challenges in accessing solar energy including affordability, awareness, and access to technical support services.

 Solar Mashinani will address these barriers by creating a chain of branded portable kiosks located within rural target markets.
-The kiosks will be manned by agents trained on sales and marketing.
-They will be well-versed in trouble-shooting, repair and maintenance of the solar lamps.
-These kiosks will offer solar lanterns on a cash basis and on a pay-as-you-go model where customers will make a modest up front payment between $2 and $12 at the time of purchase and an additional weekly remittance of as low as $2 for a total of four to ten weeks.
+The kiosks will be manned by agents trained in sales and marketing.
+Agents will be well-versed in troubleshooting, repair and maintenance of solar lamps.
+These kiosks will offer solar lanterns on a cash basis and on a pay-as-you-go model where customers can make a modest up-front payment of between $2 and $12 at the time of purchase, and make additional weekly payments of as low as $2 for a total of four to ten weeks.
 Using the Angaza system, customers will be able to pay off the balance on their laps via secure mobile payments to challenge the common problem of high up front costs.
-The kiosks will offer after sales services including but not limited to lantern repair and replacement.
+The kiosks will offer after sales-services including but not limited to lantern repair and replacement.

-Solar Mashinani will challenge the status quo enabled by other solar lamp providers by enabling customers to make modest down payments according to their income, bring products and services physically nearer to the customers in their communities, make after services accessible through this same proximity, and hiring sales agents from the community to create employment opportunities.
+Solar Mashinani will challenge the status quo of poor quality and support established by other solar lamp providers by enabling customers to make payments according to their income, purchase products in their communities, access after-sales services, engage with sales agents they know because they live in the communities they serve.

 PILOT AND SCALING GOALS